Get

 Life expectancy: 9–13 years

 As one of the oldest breeds, the Abyssinian are also among the most loyal and devoted to their owners.
 These highly intelligent cats generally get along well with other pets and family members.
 In fact, the social Abyssinian doesn’t like to be left out or left alone.
 They want to be close to their humans and “assist” with all daily activities, whether you want them to or not!
 An Abyssinian may even perch on your shoulder.
-Don’t assume you can leave an Abyssinian home during outdoor adventures; they can learn to walk on a leash like a dog.
+Don’t assume you must leave an Abyssinian home during outdoor adventures; they can learn to walk on a leash like a dog.

 5. Bombay